 Finding a Coastal Navigation and Tidal Planning Course

 To find a course in your area, contact your Delivery Centre by clicking the relevant logo at the bottom of this page

 To view the associated documents with this course, click here.

 It gives candidates the skills to be able to plan and navigate safely in advanced water environments through the use of practical planning.

-- To interpret sources of relevant information including maps, charts, coastal pilots, tide tables and tidal stream atlases
+To interpret sources of information including maps, charts, coastal pilots and tide tables

 To navigate on the water using visual references and simple pilotage techniques, e.g. transits and dead reckoning

 To be able to source, interpret and apply weather information to the coastal environment